scottlee/wp-swift-edit/README.md

 # WP Swift Edit

-WP Swift Edit allows user to swiftly navigate to the edit post screen based on the `?se` query param.
+WP Swift Edit allows authenticated users to swiftly navigate to the edit post screen of a post or page by appending `?se` to the URL.

 ## Usage